tdolby-at-uk-ibm-com/ace-keda-demo/demo-infrastructure/README-cloud-resources.md

 ## MQ on Cloud

-Create an MQ instance via "Create resource" on the IBM Cloud dashboard; create credentials and add them to the Kubernetes cluster as "mq-secret" like this:
+Create an MQ instance via "Create resource" on the IBM Cloud dashboard; create a queue called `DEMO.QUEUE`, then create user credentials for a user called `keda` and add them to the Kubernetes cluster as "mq-secret" like this:
 ```
-kubectl create secret generic mq-secret --from-literal=USERID='app user' --from-literal=PASSWORD='app key' --from-literal=hostName='mqoc-fd48.qm.us-south.mq.appdomain.cloud' --from-literal=portNumber='31361'
+kubectl create secret generic mq-secret --from-literal=USERID='keda' --from-literal=PASSWORD='app key' --from-literal=hostName='mqoc-fd48.qm.us-south.mq.appdomain.cloud' --from-literal=portNumber='31361'
 ```
-with the obvious replacements.
+with the obvious password replacement.

+MQ on Cloud enables SSL and queue manager security by default, but this can be changed.
+This demo assumes SSL has been disabled for the CLOUD.APP.SVRCONN channel, and that the `keda` user has been created and allowed to connect and access DEMO.QUEUE.